idacmedia/style-guides/javascript.md

 ## EcmaScript 6 (ES6)

-For node we're aiming to target node version 4.x (Argon) which allows lots of useful ES6 features.
+For node, we're aiming to target node version 4.x (Argon) which allows lots of useful ES6 features.
 In particular:

 ```
 // arrow function syntax (with lexical binding of this)